psajjan/Interview/Questions/DynamicProgramming.md

 2. **Unique Paths in a Grid**
    You are present at point `A` which is the top-left cell of an `M X N` matrix, your destination is point `B`, which is the bottom-right cell of the same matrix.
 Your task is to find the total number of unique paths from point `A` to point `B`.In other words, you will be given the dimensions of the matrix as integers `M` and `N`, your task is to find the total number of unique paths from the cell `MATRIX[0][0]` to `MATRIX[M - 1][N - 1]`.
 To traverse in the matrix, you can either move Right or Down at each step.

+3. **Unique Paths in a Grid - II**
+   Given a `N x M` maze with obstacles, count and return the number of unique paths to reach the right-bottom cell from the top-left cell.
+A cell in the given maze has a value `-1` if it is a blockage, else 0.
+From a given cell, you can either move Right or Down.
+Since the answer can be large, print it modulo 10^9 + 7.